-Goodwill of \$415,000 arising from the acquisition is attributable to the distribution and trading segment in China and the expected synergies from combining the operations of the Group with those of XYZ Co., Ltd. It also includes the value of a customer list, which has not been recognised separately as it does not meet the criteria for recognition as an intangible asset under SFRS(I) 1-38.
+Goodwill of \$415,000 arising from the acquisition is attributable to the distribution and trading segment in China and the expected synergies from combining the operations of the Group with those of XYZ Co., Ltd. The goodwill also includes the value of a customers list, which was not able to be recognised separately in accordance with SFRS(I) 1-38 Intangible Assets.